ChristianGrete/scss-components/README.md

-SCSS-Components
+scss-components
 ===============

-A package which includes much components and helpers for Scss.
+scss-components are a library with much helpers for your process of development with Sass.
+Basic stuff like calculating font-size, create your own grid and much more - no overdosed stuff.

 Overview
 ===============
 * Create a grid
-* Clearfix
 * Calculate the font-size
-* Simple including your icons
+* Simply include of your icons
-* Naming breakpoints for each mediaquery which you want
+* Naming breakpoints
 * CSS-Triangle
 * SVG-Fallback
-* Crossbrowser-Flexbox
+* Crossbrowser-Flexbox (Not all stuff included)
 * Crossbrowser-Animations
-* Helper-Mixins (Placeholder, User-Select etc.)
+* Helper-Mixins (Placeholder, User-Select, Clearfix, List-Reset etc.)

 Structure of scss
 ===============